 If you're growing out your hair, but don't want the maintenance of having to taper the sides every few weeks, embrace the texture and length with a short fro.
 Moisture is key, so be sure to use a healing conditioner and shampoo.
 We like Carol's Daughter Black Vanilla Moisture and Shine Leave-In Conditioner ($11).

 Once they're in, braids are the ultimate in a low-maintenance style.
-Ask your stylist to create all-over braids like Travis Scott here or just add a couple of plaits for style's sake.
+Ask your stylist to create all-over braids as seen here on Travis Scott, or just add a couple of plaits for style's sake.

 Short With Texture

 Curly hair tends to do as it pleases, so it's best to play around with it a bit.
-Take a cue from Shia Labeouf, letting it grow long enough to show off the curl, but leaving the sides and back cut short, for ease.
+Take a cue from British comedian Nish Kumar, letting it grow long enough to show off the curl but leaving the sides and back cut short for ease.